Updated on April 7, 2018.

 13. Insurance: $11,250 to $25,000

-- Twin Peaks may require you to pay a bid review fee of $150 and a final inspection fee of $500 upon completion of installation of your audio visual system (in addition to travel expenses of the inspector), regardless of whether you use a newly approved or previously approved audio visual provider and installer.
+- If you request that Twin Peaks review a bid for installation of your audio/visual system or inspect the audio/visual system once installed, Twin Peaks may require you to pay it a bid review fee (currently, $150) or a final inspection fee (currently, $500), as applicable, in addition to travel expenses of the inspector.
+The fees are charged regardless of whether you use a newly approved or previously approved audio/visual provider and installer.

-- If you ask Twin Peaks to approve an audio visual equipment provider and/or installer who is not on the list of approved suppliers, it may require you to pay an additional $250 fee for review of the audio visual equipment provider and/or installer that you submit for its qualification.
+- If you ask Twin Peaks to approve an audio/visual equipment provider and/or installer who is not on the list of approved suppliers, it may require you to pay it an additional fee for review of the audio/visual equipment provider and/or installer that you submit for its qualification.

 15. Architect Training Fee: $10,000